advanced-computer-lab/BrainOverflow/README.md

 ### Installing

-run the command bellow in a new terminal to install the required packages
+run the commands bellow in a new terminal to install the required packages

 ```
 npm install